andruraj/weather/README.md

 ### API used

-[Open Weathermap API](https://api.openweathermap.org/) API is used which gives hourly update on weather.
+[Open Weathermap](https://api.openweathermap.org/) API is used which gives hourly update on weather.